takemobiteam/takemobi-test.github.io/docs/index.md

 ```

 ### Prices
+i feel like prices could be expanded, like bookings and trips have tables, i feel like things like suppliers or areas we could wing it in getting things correct during ingestion,
+but pricing affects results a lot ... feel like it safer for more words now rather than later

 As described in [Optimization Overview](#optimization-overview), many destinations have a cost function like the following, to mirror actual pricing structure with suppliers: